 (dd) the Start Date and Start Time.

 The provisions of this paragraph OC2.6.4(g) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.4(g) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.5 Notified Unplanned Outages

 OC2.6.5 (a) A Generator must, if it considers that a CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or a Dispatchable WFPSs and/or a Controllable WFPS (or Generating Unit(s) therein) and/or an item of Power Station Equipment will require an Outage which cannot reasonably be deferred to become a Planned Outage or a Short Term Planned Maintenance Outage but of which it has some warning, give the TSO as much notice as is reasonably possible.
 Such Outage is known as an Notified Unplanned Outage and the Generator's notice as an Outage Notice.
 Such notice must include an identification of the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Dispatchable WFPSs and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment, as the case may be, the expected Start Date and Start Time and duration of the Notified Unplanned Outage and the nature of the Outage together with the MW concerned (i.e. MW which will not be Available as a result of the Outage and that which will still be Available (if any)).
 The TSO must acknowledge such notification as soon as reasonably possible after the notification was received by the TSO.
 The provisions of this paragraph OC2.6.5(a) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.5(a) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.5 (b) The TSO may request the Generator to advance or defer the Outage and if the Generator agrees to such a request, he shall send the TSO a written notice confirming this agreement, which the TSO will acknowledge, and the Generator must then (subject to any intervening Outage) take the Outage in accordance with that agreement.
 The provisions of this paragraph OC2.6.5(b) also apply to Interconnector Owners as if references to “Generator” were references to an “Interconnector Owner”.
+The provisions of this paragraph OC2.6.5(b) also apply to Aggregators as if references to “Generator” were references to an “Aggregators”.

 OC2.6.5 (c) 24 Hour Recall